banzaicloud/pipeline-cp-launcher/README.md

 # Pipeline control plane launcher on Azure

+On Azure we use an ARM template in order to provision a Pipeline control plane.

-Please see [how to luanch pipeline control plane on Azure](https://github.com/banzaicloud/pipeline/blob/0.2.0/docs/pipeline-howto.md#launch-pipeline-control-plane-on-azure) for details.
+For further details please see [how to launch Pipeline control plane on Azure](https://github.com/banzaicloud/pipeline/blob/0.2.0/docs/pipeline-howto.md#launch-pipeline-control-plane-on-azure).